Tulane University Translational Science Institute (TUTSI)

-This project will address the mechanisms that contribute to the development of hypertension in a mouse model of low birth weight.
-Understanding of the pathways involved in the developmental programming of high blood pressure will be instrumental in the clinical prevention and management of blood pressure in individuals exposed to complications during pregnancy.
+This project addresses the mechanisms that contribute to the development of hypertension in a mouse model of low birth weight.
+Understanding the pathways involved in the developmental programming of high blood pressure will be instrumental in the clinical prevention and management of blood pressure in individuals exposed to complications during pregnancy.

 Monogenic Diabetes Related Genes and Diabetes Phenotype in the General Population

 Project Lead: Changwei Li, MD, PhD (Assistant Professor, Department of Epidemiology)

 This study is examining associations of previously reported monogenic diabetes mutations with diabetes phenotypes in the general population, and aims to identify novel loss-of-function variants in monogenic diabetes related genes for diabetes phenotypes.
 It is also evaluating whether genetic background and traditional risk factors for diabetes modify the effect of monogenic diabetes mutations on diabetes phenotypes.
 Finally, it aims to explore functional roles of the identified mutations and genes in pancreatic beta-cell function and insulin resistance using state-of-the-art bioinformatics tools.